Coimbra is a perfect half-way point between Porto and Lisbon. Spend a couple days here and enjoy this university town. Here’s what to do in Coimbra.

-Coimbra is sort of a half-way point between Porto and Lisbon and seemed like as good a place as any for me to hang out for a few days.
+Coimbra seemed like as good a place as any for me to hang out for a few days.
 The city is most known for its university, one of the oldest in Europe.
 It was founded in…1290.
 Now that’s pretty old.

 The campus is chock full of wonderful gothic architecture, but one building that I highly recommend going inside of is the library.
 The Biblioteca Joanina sits on the school’s main courtyard and only allows people in at certain times.
 This full-on baroque stunner was built in the 18th century.
 Inside, there are three great rooms divided by decorated arches, and every inch from floor and including the ceiling is covered in gilded or painted exotic wood.
 The national monument houses about 250 thousand volumes here, mostly works of medicine, geography, history, science, law, philosophy and theology, many of which are in Latin.

 If you happen to be visiting in May, don’t miss Coimbra’s Queima das Fitas (Burning of the Ribbons).
 This student festival is the oldest and most famous in Portugal and one of the biggest in Europe.
 It’s organized by a students’ commission formed by members of the students’ union.
 Celebrating the end of graduation courses, symbolized by the ritual burning of the ribbons representing each school of study, it lasts for 8 days.
 During the whole week, Coimbra is alive with concerts and performances.

 Also worth a visit is the Chapel of São Miguel.
 The 16th century university’s chapel is a walk back in history.
 Filled with carvings azulejos (Portuguese tile), it’s extraordinary.